Johnr24/immich/docs/docs/administration/server-commands.md

 ## How to run a command

 To run a command, [connect](/docs/guides/docker-help.md#attach-to-a-container) to the `immich_server` container and then execute the command via `immich-admin <command>`.
+### Note

+you will need to run it from the root of the container, in this case the prefix is bin so the command will be `bin/immich-admin <command>`.

 ## Examples